mholling/nswtopo/README.markdown

 ## Controls

-Drop a control waypoints file (in `.kml` or `.gpx` format) into the directory and layers containing control circles and numbers will be automatically generated.
+Drop a control waypoints file (`controls.kml` or `controls.gpx`) into the directory and a layer containing control circles and numbers will be automatically generated.
 If a waypoint is name 'HH' it will be drawn as a triangle, otherwise a circle will be drawn.
 If a control has 'W' after its number (e.g. '74W'), or separate waypoints marked 'W1', 'W2' etc are found, those waypoints will be represented as water drops.
-You can modify any of the defaults shown below
+You can modify any of the defaults shown below:

     controls:
       file: controls.kml      # filename (.kml or .gpx format) of control waypoint file